The Role of Confounders and Linearity in Ecological Inference: A Reassessment: An Example of the Fallacy

 \section{An Example of the Fallacy}

-Interpreting associations from aggregated data as individual associations is often admonished as an ecological fallacy, in which aggregate associations can be completely misleading.
-However, not all inferences from aggregated data are ecological fallacies.
-An illustrative example will help foreground our formal treatment of the problem.

-A classic ecological fallacy occurs in analyzing the U.S. Presidential Election of 1968.
-George Wallace, the former Governor of Alabama-turned third-party candidate who had the most segregationist policy platform in this election, won over a third of the vote in the former Confederate Southern states.
-Understanding the source of voter support for Wallace in this election is of interest to research on American Politics, especially in the context of 1968, when the New Deal coalition is thought to have fallen apart.
+An illustrative example of a classic ecological fallacy will help foreground our formal treatment of the problem.
+In the U.S. presidential election of 1968, George Wallace, the third-party candidate who had the most segregationist policy platform in this election, won over a third of the vote in the former Confederate states.
+Understanding the source of voter support for Wallace by racial group is of interest to research on American Politics, especially in the context of 1968, when the New Deal coalition among White voters is thought to have fallen apart.